Max Cleland dies; senator and veteran lost limbs in Vietnam

 Nevertheless, he won a state Senate seat, becoming part of a cadre of young senators that included Barnes, the future governor.
 After a failed 1974 campaign for lieutenant governor and his stint heading the VA, Cleland was elected as Georgia’s Secretary of State in 1982.

-A dozen years later, he opted to seek the seat of retiring Sen. Sam Nunn, but served only one term.
+He won the seat of retiring Sen. Sam Nunn a dozen years later, but served only one term.
 Polls showed he had been leading in his re-election effort before the devastating Chambliss ad.

 “Accusing me of being soft on homeland defense and Osama bin Laden is the most vicious exploitation of a national tragedy and attempt at character assassination I have ever witnessed,” Cleland said at the time.